You are about to erase your work on this activity. Are you sure you want to do this?

 The broad rule of thumb is to ask yourself “which of the things that I can generalize

-are likely to need to change from project to project.”
-If a piece of information is likely
+are likely to change from project to project.”
+If a piece of information is

-to change between different variations of projects, then it’s a good candidate for
+likely to change between different variations of projects, then it’s a good

-generalizing.
-For example, not everyone will want the same size or dimension patio -
+candidate for generalizing.
+For example, not everyone will want the same size or

-so those aspects are likely to change from project to project, ie from patio to
+dimension for their patio - so those aspects are likely to change from project to

 are in a business where all you make are twenty by twenty patios from a variety of